-- dates when your child is harassed - who the students targeting your child are (if possible, keep records of names and grades) - what the other students say or do to your child (include any pictures of physical injury caused by the bullies, as well as any medical records) - where the harassment happened - who saw the harassment - who your child told about the harassment - when you report the harassment and who you report it to - □ your child's ideas on what would help make school better for them, to share with the school.
+your our computer.
+Your notes should include: dates when your child is harassed who the students targeting your child are (if possible keep records of names and grades) what the other students say or do to your child (include any pictures of physical injury caused by the bullies, as well as any medical records) where the harassment happened who saw the harassment who your child told about the harassment when you report the harassment and who you report your child's ideas on what would help make school better for them, to share with the school.